 Sometimes this helped and I made the decision to keep or purge.

 The others got boxed up into display boxes.
-I pull these out regularly now, to either rotate those on display, or to simply look at with my daughter.
+I pull these out regularly now, to either rotate those on display or to simply look at them with my daughter.
 The rotation means much less dusting and maintenance.

 Those that I didn’t keep, I posted up on a local Facebook page and asked them to go to homes that would love and cherish them.
 Which they did.